Dezau1995/Les-recettes-Wild/README.md

 </p>

 <p>
-    Why ?
+   ❓ Why ?
 Because of lack of idea, time and desire from the everyone.
 </p>

 <p>
-    How ?
+   ❗️ How ?
 With simple, fun and economic recipes.
 </p>

 <p>
-    The aim of the project was to develop technical skills on HTML, CSS and the basics of JS.
+   🛠️ The aim of the project was to develop technical skills on HTML, CSS and the basics of JS.
 </p>

+<p>🔑 Here the link to <a href="https://dezau1995.github.io/Les-recettes-Wild/" target="_blank">Les Recettes Wild.</a></p>